 Gainsboro Branch Library

 In 1940, the Gainsboro Library was housed in the flood-prone basement of the old Hunton YMCA.
 But it was the only place where Black Roanokers could check out books.
 A local Gainsboro resident, Virginia Lee, sought assistance from the City of Roanoke to build a new library.
 But city officials would not pay for both the land and a new library building.
 So, Lee mustered the nerve to walk up the hill to St. Andrew’s Catholic Church, where she asked the priest to donate the land.
-Not only did the priest comply, in an official request to the Vatican in Rome, he also persuaded Pope Pius XII to give his permission as well.
+Not only did the priest comply, with an official request to the Vatican in Rome, he also persuaded Pope Pius XII to give his permission as well.

-Lee, a graduate of Lucy Addison High School, curated a literary and historical African American collection at the library that drew opposition from Roanoke City Council.
+Lee, a graduate of Lucy Addison High School, curated a literary and historically African American collection at the library that drew opposition from Roanoke City Council.
 When the council told Lee to remove the collection, Lee put it in the basement and continued collecting materials.

 Claytor Family Compound

 Gainsboro's Claytor family was the symbol of Black attainment and self-sufficiency in Roanoke.
-Patriarch John Claytor, a physician and a founder of Burrell Memorial Hospital, was one of 13 children, all of whom were college educated.
+Patriarch John Claytor, a physician and a founder of Burrell Memorial Hospital, was one of 13 children, all of whom were college-educated.
 He and Roberta Morris Woodfin Claytor's own children included two doctors, a dentist, and one of the storied Tuskegee Airmen, the elite Black World War II fighter pilots.

-Besides being a doctor, Claytor Sr. owned the Cosmopolitan Co., real estate, Miller’s Sanitary Barber Shop and the Ideal Pharmacy Inc.
+Besides being a doctor, Claytor Sr. owned the Cosmopolitan Co., real estate, Miller’s Sanitary Barber Shop, and the Ideal Pharmacy Inc.